 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 74% of Clinical Nurse Specialists said they were satisfied with their job and 82% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Clinical Nurse Specialists job description, Clinical Nurse Specialists salary, Clinical Nurse Specialists information, what is the job of a Clinical Nurse Specialist like, pros and cons about Clinical Nurse Specialists, colleges and universities for Clinical Nurse Specialists, is Clinical Nurse Specialists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Clinical Nurse Specialists job description, Clinical Nurse Specialists salary, Clinical Nurse Specialists information, what is the job of a Clinical Nurse Specialist like, pros and cons about Clinical Nurse Specialists, colleges and universities for Clinical Nurse Specialists, is Clinical Nurse Specialists the right career for me, careers in Healthcare and Medical

 Adult Health Clinical Nurse Specialist, Advanced Practice Nurse, Cardiothoracic Surgery, Board Certified Clinical Nurse Specialist, Diabetes, Cardiology Clinical Nurse Specialist, Cardiothoracic Surgery Clinical Nurse Specialist, Cardiovascular Clinical Nurse Specialist, Clinical Nurse, Clinical Nurse Specialist, Community Health Clinical Nurse Specialist, Critical Care Clinical Nurse Specialist